 If you want to branch out and make your sex life more exciting, don’t be afraid to be adventurous!
 This might involve trying new sex positions, different types of foreplay, and being more spontaneous in terms of when and where you choose to have sex.

 Being attentive or romantic in non-physical ways can also make things more exciting – think surprise dinners, flowers, chocolates, and bubbly.
 Finally, when you’re trying new things remember to check in with your partner to see how she’s responding – use her as your guide to what is working and what isn’t.

 Mistake #4: Keeping Quiet

 Some men choose to stay silent when it comes to sex.
-This might happen if we feel awkward, if we haven’t had a chance to develop a vocabulary about our sex-lives, or if we’re simply out of touch with what’s happening in our bodies.
-But this is a mistake: when it comes to a healthy sex life, communication is key!
+This might happen if we feel awkward, if we haven’t had a chance to develop a vocabulary about our sex lives, or if we’re simply out of touch with what’s happening in our bodies.
+But this is a mistake: when it comes to healthy sex life, communication is key!

-Everyone messes up from time-to-time: we’re only human, after all.
+Everyone messes up from time to time: we’re only human, after all.
 But the statistics show that our partners would rather not hurt our feelings by telling us what we’re doing wrong.
 Instead, they might be faking it and allowing mistakes in the bedroom to continue.
-It’s important, then, that us men avoid these sorts of common blunders in bed!
+It’s important, then, that we men avoid these sorts of common blunders in bed!

 About the author